 IMPORTANT NOTE: Due to the significant change in the Associate Degree Nursing (ADN) program, the last entry of students into the current ADN 64 credit program will be Fall semester 2014 for a planned graduation in May 2015.
-Potential students interested in applying to the Ridgewater College Associate Degree Nursing program in the future are directed to MANE (a baccalaureate program with the AD option for RN licensure).
+Potential students interested in applying to the Ridgewater College Associate Degree Nursing program in the future are directed to Associate Degree And Bachelor Of Science Nursing (a baccalaureate program with the AD option for RN licensure).

 About the Program